We help business and IT professionals to maximise value, success and ROI from

 April 2021: David Jacobs presented his treatise "When is Something Something Else?" during Adrian Reed's IIBA sponsored Business Analysis Open Mic night.
 David explored the concept of identity and the value of identifying similarities and differences between artefacts in business IT practice

-February 2021: David Jacobs developed a new visual, value based career value optimisation technique for business IT professionals called The Archery Target - for more information contact MaxVal Consultancy
+February 2021: David Jacobs has developed a new visual, value based career value optimisation technique for business IT professionals called The Archery Target.
+For more information contact MaxVal Consultancy

-July 2020: David Jacobs presented a powerful webinar to members of the International Institute of Business Analysis (IIBA) UK entitled Practical, Pragmatic, Value Focused Business Analysis that introduced his Business Value Maximisation Framework (BVMF®).
+July 2020: David Jacobs presented a powerful webinar to members of the International Institute of Business Analysis (IIBA) UK entitled Practical, Pragmatic, Value Focused Business Analysis introducing his Business Value Maximisation Framework (BVMF®).
 An attendee said "Really good presentation at a time when value is topical for our team.
 Interesting way of defining this and given us food for thought."
-For more information, access to the slides and recording (IIBA login required to run recording) click here
+For the (local) recording click here.
+For the IIBA UK recording with promotional overview click here The slides are here as a pdf: Slides-160720

 2019: Maximum Value Ltd changed its name to MaxVal Analysis, to support the development and propagation of skills and methods to mediate between business and IT for the maximisation of business and organisational value through our collaborative mentoring services